GoPro's HEROs are widely considered the best action cameras on the market – and

-Almost since their inception, GoPro’s HERO cameras have dominated the action cam market, so much so that the name GoPro has become synonymous with the action camera itself.
-But while most of us are aware that GoPros, such as the latest GoPro HERO 10 Black, or it's predecessor the HERO 9 Black, can produce jaw-dropping video content at the touch of a button, many of the cameras’ lesser-known facilities remain mysterious.
+that has been the case for some time.
+In fact, the name GoPro has become synonymous with the action camera itself.
+But while most of us are aware that GoPros, such as the incredible GoPro HERO 10 Black (current flagship at time of writing), or it's predecessor the also-awesome HERO 9 Black, can produce jaw-dropping video content at the touch of a button, many of these cameras' lesser-known facilities remain mysterious.

-This article aims to give you everything you ever wanted to know about what a GoPro can do and what it can’t, hopefully answering all your questions before you go in search of the best GoPro for you.
-So without further ado, let’s get stuck in…
+This article aims to give you everything you ever wanted to know about what a GoPro can do and what it can't, hopefully answering all your questions before you go in search of the best GoPro for you.
+We'll be focusing mainly on the HERO line here, but you'll also hear mention of the brand's 360 offering, the GoPro Max (our GoPro HERO vs GoPro Max explainer outlines the differences between the two, if you're unsure).
+So without further ado, let's get stuck in…

 All of the HERO cameras currently available, along with the 360-degree GoPro Max, can take excellent stills as well as shooting top quality video.
 GoPro has put almost as much emphasis on ensuring that the HERO cameras can produce highly detailed and rich looking still photographs as they have on its camera’s awesome video capabilities.

 GoPro’s latest offering, the HERO 10 Black, is equipped with a 23-megapixel camera, while the H9 tops out at 20MP.
 Both offer SuperPhoto mode, which can be used to merge multiple images and uses software processing to give you the best possible results.
 The HERO 8 and HERO 7 Black cameras can both take 12MP photos and also feature earlier versions of SuperPhoto mode.